 Photo: Susana Freixeiro (WikiCommons)

-Most Italians will comment on how they can’t understand their neighbors and how frustrating it is.
+Most Italians will comment on how they can’t understand their neighbours and how frustrating it is.
 A person from Milan would probably have a lot of difficulty when talking to a Sicilian because their dialects are so different.
 For those backpacking through Italy, this can make things difficult as a lot of the Italian that they’ve learned will become redundant depending on where they are.

 There are, of course, certain staples of the Italian language that will always be universal though.
 Learning a few of them will be better than knowing nothing at all.
 Below, I have written the pronunciations for a few helpful Italian phrases with English translations.